danbev/learning-iot/doc/rf.md

         200Hz
 ```
 Now, a wave length is the length of one cycle, as in starting from zero going
-up to the amplitude, down to zero, down to the amplitude and back to zero.
-This
+up to the max amplitude, down to zero, down to the amplitude and back to zero.
-distance is 1500km?
+This distance is 1500km?
 So would an antennna that is build to receive such a signal then have to be
 1500km long to receive the complete wave.
 This does not work and in reality we
 have small devices that have antennas which are much must shorter.
 What is
 needed is to take this low level fequency and transform it into a higher
 frequency but still retain the same information, and on the other side we take
 this high frequency and transform it back into the lower frequency.

 And lets take a higher frequency of 3000Hz:
 ```